On Newton-Raphson iteration for multiplicative inverses modulo prime powers: Experimental comparisons

-Thus, we see that the explicit formula adds a logarithmic factor, asymptotically.
-In practice, Figure \ref{fig:gmp} shows that using GMP\footnote{\url{http://gmplib.org}} the asymptotic behavior of Algorithm \ref{alg:arazi} becomes predominant only for integers with more than $1200$ bits.
-For the Newton-Raphson iteration the asymptotic behavior of Algorithm \ref{alg:hensel} becomes predominant even sooner, for integers with about $640$ bits.
-Below that size, Algorithm \ref{alg:expl} is better.
+From Lemma~\ref{lem:explarb}, we see that the explicit formula adds a logarithmic factor, asymptotically.
+In practice, Figure~\ref{fig:gmp} shows that using GMP\footnotemark[1], the asymptotic behavior of Algorithm~\ref{alg:arazi} becomes predominant only for integers with more than $1200$ bits.
+For the Newton-Raphson iteration the asymptotic behavior of Algorithm~\ref{alg:hensel} becomes predominant even sooner, for integers with about $640$ bits.
+Below that size, Algorithm~\ref{alg:expl} is better.

-\begin{remark} Now, in \cite{Krishnamurthy:1983:padic,Xenophontos:2010:fixed}, the recurrence relation from (\ref{eq:rec}), is extended\footnote{this is to be compared with explicit formula (\ref{eq:expl}), $V_{n+1} = V_n (1+(1-ab)^{2^n})$, where the computation is done with the first inverse $mod p$ (recall that $b\equiv a^{-1} \mod p$), where in the classical setting the computation is done with the inverse so far: $X_n$} to $X_{n+1} = \frac{1-(1-a X_n)^r}{a}$ for a fixed $r$.
+\begin{remark} Now, in \cite{Krishnamurthy:1983:padic,Xenophontos:2010:fixed}, the recurrence relation from~(\ref{eq:rec}), is extended\footnote{this is to be compared with explicit Formula~(\ref{eq:expl}), $V_{n+1} = V_n (1+(1-ab)^{2^n})$, where the computation is done with the first inverse $mod p$ (recall that $b\equiv a^{-1} \mod p$), where in the classical setting the computation is done with the inverse so far: $X_n$} to $X_{n+1} = \frac{1-(1-a X_n)^r}{a}$ for a fixed $r$.
 This allows a faster convergence, by a factor of $\log_2(r)$.

 Unfortunately the price to pay is to compute a $r$-th power at each iteration (instead of a single square), which could be done, say by recursive binary squaring, but at a price of $\log_2(r)$ squarings and between $0$ and $\log_2(r)$ multiplications.
 Overall there would be no improvement in the running time. \end{remark}